SpyrosMoux/opensearch-analysis-greeklish/README.md

 phase produces the greeklish version of each of theses greek words.

 This functionality is enabled by default.
-But, it can be disabled by setting greek\_variants variable in the elasticsearch configuration file.
+But, it can be disabled by setting greek\_variants variable in the opensearch configuration file.

 Example usage: